 For those who think they already have the expertise, that is great.
 But this too depends on the level of investment and risk you are taking, relative to your income and wealth.

-You can take an over the counter tablet for a headache but would you perform surgery on yourself?
+You can take an over-the-counter tablet for a headache but would you perform surgery on yourself?
 There is a reason why even a doctor seeks help from another Doctor or takes a second opinion relating to his/her own health.
 Most of us are not aware of our own blind spots.
 Having a different person (ie Investment advisor) who can look at you neutrally and with a calm head can lead to some revealing perspectives about yourself.
-Hence having a trusted advisor who can analyze clinically and take decisions day in and day out with a calm mind is helpful.
+Hence having a trusted advisor who can analyze clinically and make decisions day in and day out with a calm mind is helpful.

 4. Because you may not have the time, or have a better use for it

 In the earning years, your time is best spent doing things that maximize your income.
-When you are retired, you may want to use the time to do things that you always wanted to do but could not find the time.
+When you are retired, you may want to use the time to do things that you always wanted to do but could not find the time for.

 5. Because it helps you act in a timely manner